cyberrumor/ammo/README.md

 - Launch the game through steam.
 If you want to use skse, copy skse64_loader.exe to SkyrimSELauncher.exe.

-# Implementation Details of `commit`
+# Implementation Details

+upon `commit`:

-- unlink all symlinks and delete all empty directories in Skyrim/Data.
+- unlinks all symlinks and delete all empty directories in Skyrim/Data.
 - Iterates through enabled mods.
 - Mods have a list of full file paths associated with them.
 - A "staging" dictionary is populated with these paths, and the path that the mod's files will go.